dell/omnia/examples/TensorRT-InferenceServer/README.md

 Navigate in your browser to localhost:8080 for the Grafana login page.
 `username=admin password=prom-operator`

-## Deploy TensorRT Inference Server
+## Setup TensorRT Inference Server Deployment
 Change to helm chart directory
 `cd ~/tensorrt-inference-server/deploy/single_server/`